 Sleep regression usually lasts between 3 to 6 weeks.
 Most parents are caught off guard.
 They describe it as a phase that hits out of nowhere.
-There are no solid reasons as to why their child is suddenly resisting sleep.
+There are no solid reasons why their child suddenly resists sleep.

 Is sleep regression the same in all children?

 The short answer to this one is no. Every child is different.
 So if you have heard of stories or shared them with other parents, you might not find similar responses or experiences.
 Some children experience sleep regression at a certain age, and others experience it much earlier or later.

 Funnily enough, most parents can agree that sleep regression usually hits when you think you’ve finally conquered all of your baby’s sleep challenges.

 ALSO READ: How To Cope With Sleep Deprivation As A New Parent